gitlabhq/gitlabhq/doc/install/installation.md

     # MySQL only:
     sudo -u git cp config/database.yml.mysql config/database.yml

-    # MySQL and non-standard PostgreSQL only:
+    # MySQL and remote PostgreSQL only:
     # Update username/password in config/database.yml.
     # You only need to adapt the production settings (first part).
     # If you followed the database guide then please do as follows: